Horror Express

-Horror Express (Spanish: Pánico en el Transiberiano, "Panic on the Trans-Siberian") is a 1972 science fiction horror film directed by Eugenio Martín.
-It stars Christopher Lee and Peter Cushing, with Alberto de Mendoza, Silvia Tortosa, Julio Peña, George Rigaud, Ángel del Pozo, and Telly Savalas in supporting roles.
+Horror Express (Pánico en el Transiberiano) is a 1972 science-fiction horror film directed by Eugenio Martín, and starring Christopher Lee, Peter Cushing, and Telly Savalas; with Alberto de Mendoza, Silvia Tortosa, Julio Peña, George Rigaud, Ángel del Pozo, Helga Liné, and Alice Reinheart in supporting roles.

-Set in 1906, the film's storyline follows the various passengers aboard a European-bound Trans-Siberian Railway train.
+Inspired by John W. Campbell's novella Who Goes There?, the film is set in the year 1906, and its storyline follows the various passengers aboard a European-bound Trans-Siberian Railway.
 They are soon stalked, one by one, by an alien intelligence inhabiting the frozen body of an ancient primitive humanoid brought onboard by an anthropologist.

+A Spanish and British co-production, the film premiered at the 1972 Sitges Film Festival, where it won the Critics' Award for Best Script.
+It has developed a cult following among horror film fans.